...

 Certain chronic conditions such as diabetes, hypertension, and obesity are risk factors for neurological diseases.
 Manage these conditions through lifestyle modifications, medication adherence, and regular medical care to reduce their impact on brain health.
 Avoid Substance Abuse: Substance abuse, including excessive alcohol consumption and illicit drug use, can have detrimental effects on the brain and increase the risk of neurological disorders.
 Limit alcohol intake and avoid recreational drug use to protect brain health.

-Regular Health Check-ups:
+Regular Health Cheque-ups:

 Preventing-Neurological-Disease-Rehab-Modalities

-Regular medical check-ups allow for early detection and management of health conditions that may impact neurological health.
+Regular medical Cheque-ups allow for early detection and management of health conditions that may impact neurological health.
 Monitor blood pressure, cholesterol levels, and other relevant health markers, and seek medical attention if any concerns arise.

 Brain Injury Prevention: